isomerpages/ogp-admiraltypri/_programmes/P1 Orientation/Orientation FAQ.md

 *   When will my child be getting the clip-on name tags?
 &gt; The name card will be mailed to you in a package which you should receive before Christmas, **25 December 2023**.

-*   &nbsp;How long does my child have to wear the clip on name tags?
+*   How long does my child have to wear the clip-on name tag?
-&gt; We strongly encourage the children to wear their name cards for the first month of&nbsp;school for ease of identification and access to important information.
-Please ensure that&nbsp;you fill in all the information accurately.
+&gt; We strongly encourage the children to put on the clip-on name tag for the first month of school for ease of identification and access to important information.
+Please ensure that you fill in all the information accurately.

 *   Will we be given the timetable for the children?
-&gt; The Form Teachers will be issuing the timetable to the children in week 1.
-The&nbsp;timetable will start from week 2 onwards.
+&gt; The Form Teachers will be issuing the timetable to the children in Week 1.
+The timetable will start from Week 2 onwards.

-### Admin
+#### Admin Related

-**Preparation for P1**

 1. When will I get the booklist?